- Personal & Corporate Tax Planning

 Tax law and estate planning go hand-in-hand.
 The largest tax bill a taxpayer will ever receive from the Canada Revenue Agency will be upon their death.
 However, these tax obligations can often be reduced or deferred if proper planning is undertaken.
 This ensures you will leave a larger estate to your loved ones.
-Like personal and corporate tax planning, proper estate planning should be reconsidered periodically over one’s lifetime in order to maximize the tax planning benefits.
+Proper estate planning should be reconsidered periodically over one’s lifetime to maximize the benefits of any tax planning.
 As such, it is never too early (or too late) to consider your estate plan.

-Tax counsel at TNTL can assist you with:
+Tax lawyers at TNTL can assist you with:

 Estate freezes and related tax deferral strategies

 Tax and succession planning with respect to significant family assets

 Tax advice with respect to the preparation of your will and enduring power of attorney